physiozoo/physiozoo.github.io/docs/sections/tutorials/peakdetection.rst

 ..
 3. Select the type of mammal the ECG was recorded from.
 This can be done by choosing the mammal type in the dropdown menu "Mammal".
 After selecting the mammal type, the R-peak detector will run automatically.
 After the R-peak detector has finished running you will see some red crosses appearing on the ECG signal at the locations that have been detected.

+Other:

+- Peaks window: onto manual annotation click, this is the window size for which to look for a local maximum / minimum around the click location.

 **Frequently asked questions**
 ----------------------------------